rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/1-a-tutorial-introduction.md

 line of input.
 We will try to make the function useful in other contexts.
 At the minimum, `getline` has to return a signal about possible end of file; a more useful design would be to return the length of the line, or zero if end of file is encountered.
-Zerois an acceptable end-of-file return because it is never a valid line length.
+Zero is an acceptable end-of-file return because it is never a valid line length.
 Every text line has at least one character; even a line containing only a newline has length `1`.